 - After checking in and being pre-screened, please wait in your car.

-- Depending on your care concern, your visit may be switched to a car visit where your provider will come out to your car, or a telephone visit, where your provider will call you.
+- Depending on your care concern, your visit may be switched to a car visit where your provider will come out to your car to complete the visit.